 Whether or not you're a home chef, keeping your pantry organized will guarantee a smoother meal prep because you'll already know where every ingredient is.
 For instance, organize your spices by taste or color and arrange your refrigerator shelves by purpose.
 Perhaps designate the top shelf for beverages (milk, water filter, juice, and wine), the second-highest shelf for produce (fruit on one side and veggies on the other), and so on.

 Clean the Stovetop

-The stovetop may go hand-in-hand with the oven, but for some, it's a whole other beast.
-Take all of the burners off and spray your cleaning solution, let it sit for a little, then use a textured sponge to wipe it off.
+The stovetop may go hand in hand with the oven, but for some, it's a whole other beast.
+Take all of the burners off and spray on your cleaning solution, let it sit for a little while, and use a textured sponge to wipe it off.
 Do the same for the actual burners: Let your solution sit on the burners for a few hours, then thoroughly wipe them down.

 Wipe Down the Microwave

 When it comes to microwaves, there's always bound to be a surprise mess.
 Whether your instant oatmeal bubbled a little too aggressively or the popcorn kernels escaped from the bag, you're bound to find a little mess in the microwave.
 Clean both the actual box and the rotating plate for a super-clean microwave.